kuwala-io/kuwala/kuwala/core/backend/app/models/demo/README.md

     * search_clicks_P
     * events (`na` or `event1`)

 as shown above, table related to Robyn input started with *"marketing"*.
-Sample data available [here](https://github.com/facebookexperimental/Robyn/tree/main/R/data) as Rdata format, a dataframe-like table used by R. After the modeling finished, results available in `robyn_results` table in the database.
+Sample data available [here](https://github.com/facebookexperimental/Robyn/tree/main/R/data) as Rdata format, a dataframe-like table used by R. After the modeling finished, the results are available in `robyn_results` table in the database.

 ## Demo Script Modifications.
 The original [demo.r](https://github.com/facebookexperimental/Robyn/blob/main/demo/demo.R) designed to be run on Rstudio with some script to do image plotting.
 Since we are automating the script using R console, plotting syntax has been disabled.
 Functions and syntax to *save graph and curve images* yet still enabled and available in `tmp/kuwala/models/robyn`.